AllanOricil/nrg-cli/README.md

 nrg build
 ```

-Use this when you're ready to build your project for production.
+Use this command when you're ready to build your project for production.
 The default settings used to bundle your javascript can be found
 [here](https://github.com/AllanOricil/nrg/blob/main/defaults/nrg.json).
 You can override any of those properties for both `prod` and `dev` builds.

 ### `nrg dev`